danielbolee/danielbolee/README.md

 <br />
 <br />

-I'm Daniel Lee, a computer science student at the University of California, Irvine.
+I'm Daniel, a computer science student at the University of California, Irvine.
 Feel free to reach out to me at one of the links above to connect!
 Or email directly daniebl1@uci.edu